 Insights

-The Final Product: Using Design Visioning to Create a Sense of Place in Airports (PART 3)
+The Final Product: Using Design Visioning to Create a Sense of Place in Airports (Part 3)

 In the first two parts of this series, we discussed why creating a sense of place in airports is important to the traveler’s experience and how our design visioning process helps us to consistently achieve that goal.
 Today, we’ll discuss the results and benefits of using that purpose to guide our process, particularly with a focus on one of our most recent projects at the Asheville Regional Airport (AVL).